I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi-resourceunmap.md

 <p>For Windows Display Driver Model (WDDM) 1.3 and later drivers, the Microsoft Direct3D runtime supplies a restricted set of input values used by this function.
 For a list of all restricted values, see <a href="https://msdn.microsoft.com/F9AAE489-EC45-4EE6-875E-E084BB3054EE">Direct3D rendering performance improvements</a>.</p>

-<p>The driver can call <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> to set the <b>D3DDDIERR_DEVICEREMOVED</b> error code; however, the driver is not required to set <b>D3DDDIERR_DEVICEREMOVED</b> if the device was removed.
-Calls to <b>pfnSetErrorCb</b> to set any other error code are critical.</p>

-<p>For Windows Display Driver Model (WDDM) 1.3 and later drivers, the Microsoft Direct3D runtime supplies a restricted set of input values used by this function.
-For a list of all restricted values, see <a href="https://msdn.microsoft.com/F9AAE489-EC45-4EE6-875E-E084BB3054EE">Direct3D rendering performance improvements</a>.</p>

 ## -requirements
 <table>
 <tr>